 I have created a letter writing starter kit so that you can easily get going with letters in your classroom!
 It includes an information sheet for students, letter topic ideas and examples, and a short rubric for grading them, if you so choose.

-You can download the starter kit for free by clicking the image below.
+You can download the letter writing starter kit for free below.

 Years ago, I wrote about this idea as a guest blogger on Laura Candler’s blog.
 Clear HERE to read the original blog post that includes a few different ideas!